Chapter 0:

 “I’m told I’m too curious,” she said, which answered my question.

 She walked once around the stream, not stepping into it, not touching the water.
 She looked at the apple fruit, measured it with her eyes and did not reach.
 “It’s perfect,” she said, and somehow managed to make it not a compliment.
-“Perfection is a poor substitute for life.”
+“Perfection is a poor substitute for comfort.”

 “It’s tidy,” I said.